UAE summons Qatari ambassador over Muslim cleric's comments

 A source close to the Qatari foreign ministry told Reuters that Qatar could not be held responsible for the views of an individual and suggested that Doha would continue to grant people like Qaradawi the right to express themselves.

-"Qatar is a country that allows individuals to express themselves and will not change that," the source said.
+"Qatar is a country that allows individuals to express themselves and will not change that," the source, who asked not to be named, said.

-UAE media had earlier quoted Qatari Foreign Minister Khaled al-Attiyah as saying that Qaradawi's comments did not reflect Qatar's official position.
+UAE media had earlier quoted Qatari Foreign Minister Khaled al-Attiyah as saying that Qaradawi's comments did not reflect Qatar's views.

 "The foreign policy of Qatar is expressed and conveyed only through the official channels of the state," Attiyah said, according to the English language Gulf News.

 (Reporting by Sami Aboudi; Editing by William Maclean)

 - Missing jet may have strayed toward Andaman Sea: Malaysian air force |